-On 27 June 2012, the South Australian Minister introduced the National Energy Retail Rules under section 238 of the National Energy Retail Law (NERL) set out in the Schedule to the National Energy Retail Law (South Australia) Act 2011 (NECF related rule).
-On 1 July 2012, the NECF related Rule commenced operation as laws of Tasmania, the Australian Capital Territory and the Commonwealth.
-On 1 February 2013, the NECF related Rule commenced operation as a law of South Australia.
+On 27 June 2012, the South Australian Minister introduced the National Energy Retail Rules under section 238 of the National Energy Retail Law (NERL) set out in the Schedule to the National Energy Retail Law (South Australia) Act 2011.
+These Rules commenced operation as a law of Tasmania, the Australian Capital Territory and the Commonwealth on 1 July 2012; South Australia on 1 February 2013 and New South Wales on 1 July 2013.

-This NECF related Rule does not apply in any other jurisdiction until the NERL is implemented as a law in that jurisdiction.
+These Rules do not apply in any other jurisdiction until the NERL is implemented as a law in that jurisdiction.

-This NECF related Rule can also be found on the Australian Energy Market Commission's website under the 'National Energy Retail Rules', 'Rules made by the SA Ministers' tabs.
+These Rules can also be found on the Australian Energy Market Commission's website under the 'National Energy Retail Rules', 'Rules made by the SA Ministers' tabs.